BV-BRC/BV-BRC-Docs/docroot/user_guides/services/sars_cov_2_assembly_annotation_service.md

 **Read File:** The fastq file containing the reads.

 ### SRA run accession
-Allows direct upload of read files from the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) to the PATRIC Assembly Service.
+Allows direct upload of read files from the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) to the Assembly Service.
 Entering the SRR accession number and clicking the arrow will add the file to the selected libraries box for use in the assembly.

 ## Selected libraries
 Read files placed here will contribute to a single assembly.